maschkef/little-linux-helper/docs/mod/doc_btrfs_backup.md

         *   Performs comprehensive space checking using `check_btrfs_space()` and `get_btrfs_available_space()` from lib_btrfs.sh, which includes metadata exhaustion detection.
         *   Ensures backup target (`$LH_BACKUP_ROOT$LH_BACKUP_DIR`) and temporary snapshot (`$LH_TEMP_SNAPSHOT_DIR`) directories exist, creating them if necessary.
         *   Calls `cleanup_orphaned_temp_snapshots()`.
+        *   **Bundle Creation**: Creates a timestamp-based bundle directory using `btrfs_bundle_path()` from lib/btrfs/05_layout.sh for organizing all subvolumes from this backup session.
         *   **Dynamic Subvolume Selection**: Uses `get_backup_subvolumes()` to determine the final list of subvolumes to backup, which combines configured subvolumes (`LH_BACKUP_SUBVOLUMES`) with auto-detected subvolumes when `LH_AUTO_DETECT_SUBVOLUMES` is enabled.
         *   Iterates through the dynamically determined list of subvolumes.
         *   For each subvolume:
             *   Sets `CURRENT_TEMP_SNAPSHOT`.
             *   Calls `create_direct_snapshot()` to create a read-only snapshot.
-            *   Creates the target directory for the subvolume in the backup location.
+            *   Creates the target directory for the subvolume in the bundle path.
             *   **Atomic Transfer**: Uses `atomic_receive_with_validation()` from lib_btrfs.sh which implements true atomic backup patterns with comprehensive validation.
             *   **Incremental Logic**: Automatically detects suitable parent snapshots using `validate_parent_snapshot_chain()` and performs incremental transfers when possible, falling back to full transfers when necessary.
             *   **received_uuid Protection**: Uses `verify_received_uuid_integrity()` and `protect_received_snapshots()` to validate parent snapshots have proper `received_uuid` before attempting incremental operations.